segunak/petoi-bittle/documentation/misc-info.md

-# Environment Setup: Petoi Bittle & Tello Talent
+# Environment Setup: Petoi Bittle

 Here's everything you need to do to be able to code the Petoi Bittle robot dog and/or the Tello Talent flying drone.